 The panel issued its final report in April 1923.
-The panel report is divided into three parts.
-In the first part, the economic effects of double taxation were examined, while the second part explains general principles which are to be found in the international tax system of that time and which were rather predominant.
-The report assumes that the principle of the economic ability to pay taxes was an inherent principle of taxation.
-For the allocation of taxing rights to two or more States it was adopted that the guiding principle should be the principle of economic and, interestingly enough, not the territorial affiliation.
+The panel report was divided into three parts.
+In the first part, the economic effects of double taxation were examined, while the second part explained general principles which were predominant in the international tax system at that time.

+The principle of the economic ability to pay taxes was assumed by the report as an inherent principle of taxation.
+For the allocation of two or more states to impose a tax, the guiding principle that was adopted was economic and, interestingly enough, not territorial affiliation.

-In the third part of the report the possible methods for avoiding double taxation were discussed.
-The report in that respect already distinguished four methods: The deduction method (this essentially corresponds to the current tax credit method), the exemption method (which essentially corresponds to the current tax exemption method) for the income earned abroad, and, rounding off, the method of a tax split and the method of the division according to sources (both, as far as one can see, no longer represented today).
+In the third part of the report, possible methods for avoiding double taxation were discussed.
+The report, in that respect, distinguished four methods: (1) The deduction method (which corresponds to the current tax credit method in essence), (2) the exemption method for income earned abroad and rounding off (essentially corresponds to the current tax exemption method), (3) the method of a tax split, and (4) the method of the division according to source.
+The final two methods are no longer seen today.

-The report thus proves itself overall, also measured against the current understanding and against the background of the historical development of the past decades, as amazingly topical and far-sighted.
+The report thus proves itself as amazingly topical and far-sighted, even measured against current understanding and historical development over previous decades.

-The Finance Committee of the League of Nations then commissioned senior Tax Officials in turn from different States to address the problem of double taxation from the very practical (and fiscal) perspective.
-The work of the Tax Officials led finally to the development of a first model tax agreement to avoid of double taxation, which was already published in 1928.
-However, it did not have a significant impact on the first double taxation agreements concluded in real terms, because the fiscal tendencies of the rapporteurs were too one-sided after all.
-In contrast to the professors who had previously written the report, the tax officials were seconded from the participating countries, which led to the fact that the discussion was no longer objective and neutral, but the states increasingly tried to improve their economies and to bring in unilateral fiscal interests.
-Nevertheless, the above-mentioned reports already contained in detail the basic problems of international taxation, some of which persist in present time.
+The Finance Committee of the League of Nations then commissioned senior tax officials from different states to address the problem of double taxation from a practical and fiscal perspective.
+The undertaking of the tax officials led to the development of the first model tax agreement aimed at avoiding double taxation, published in 1928.
+However, the officials’ report did not have a significant impact on the first double taxation agreements concluded in real terms, because the fiscal tendencies of those who prepared the report were one-sided.
+In contrast to the professors who had previously written reports, the tax officials were sent on behalf of the participating countries and this meant that the discussion was no longer objective and neutral.
+Unlike the preparation of previous reports, in this report states had their own agenda and increasingly tried to improve their economies and bring in unilateral fiscal interests.
+Nevertheless, the reports contained valuable details of the basic problems of international taxation, some of which are still relevant today.
+Friedlander and Wilkie (2006) document a good overview on the history of tax treaties.

 Self-Check Questions